Cloudera acquires Octopai's platform to enhance metadata management capabilities

 Enterprise AI

 For LLMs and AI to be successful, your data needs to be trusted.
-Cloudera’s Open Data Lakehouse is the safest, fastest path to Enterprise AI you can trust.
+Cloudera’s open data lakehouse is the safest, fastest path to Enterprise AI you can trust.

 Get analytic workloads from research to production quickly and securely so you can intelligently manage machine learning use cases across the business.